 - Hold the party at your place – To avoid getting on the road at all, host the event at your home.
 But make sure there is plenty of room for your guests to sleepover and driving arrangements were made ahead of time.

-If you have been charged with a DUI in Salt Lake City, contact Lokken & Associates, P.C. today at (801) 829-9783 to let our legal team protect your rights and future.
+If you have been charged with a DUI in Salt Lake City, contact Lokken & Putnam, P.C. today at (801) 829-9783 to let our legal team protect your rights and future.